-Elevation Profile for Skookum Lake Trail
+Key Stats for the Skookum Lake Trail - 542

 Trail is accessed by way of Thunder Mountain Trail 543 or Baty Butte Trail 545.
 A great trail and a great destination.
 The mileage on the FS info sheet is incorrect.
 The trail is approximately 1.65 miles in length (each way-round trip is about 3.3 miles).

 When you come down from Thunder Mountain, below the rock field on the west side of the trail, you will arrive at a small meadow.
 Turn right here (east) to go to Skookum Lake.
 The location of the trail junction is shown on the topo map, and a waypoint is included in the GPS track.
+Heading west from here will take you on a long abandoned route to Baty Butte.

 Skookum Lake is named with the Chinook jargon word which originally meant a strong or powerful deity, and later came to mean simply strong or stout.
 When used in connection with localities, the word skookum generally indicated a place inhabited by a skookum, or god of the woods.
 It sometimes meant a place used as a burial ground.1